David Benavidez: Benavidez vs. Yarde

-In June 2025, Eddie Hearn revealed he had received an offer from PBC for Benavidez to defend his world title against British boxer Callum Smith (31-2, 22 KOs).
+In June 2025, Eddie Hearn revealed he had received an offer from PBC for Benavidez to defend his world title against British boxer Callum Smith (31–2, 22 KOs).
 The aim was for the fight to take place in October, most likely in Las Vegas.
 Sampson Lewkowicz said the fight could end up taking place in Liverpool, England, with another possibility being Dallas, Texas.
 Lewkowicz also mentioned Anthony Yarde as a potential opponent in the UK.
 In July, Turki Alalshikh posted on X, announcing Benavidez would be defending his world title against Yarde (27‑3, 24 KOs) in November 2025.
-On July 7, the fight was announced under 'Ring IV' card, to headlining a quadruple-header on November 22, 2025 at ANB Arena in Riyadh, Saudi Arabia.
+On July 7, the fight was announced under 'Ring IV' card, to headlining a quadruple-header on November 22, 2025, at ANB Arena in Riyadh, Saudi Arabia.
+The fight was Benavidez's first outside of North America.
+He adjusted his sleep schedule to accommodate the time difference.
+He indicated that the weight cut was the easiest he had experienced in his career.
+Although he had not achieved any stoppage wins at light heavyweight, he believed he had the capability to knock out Yarde.
+He also observed that Yarde's activity tends to decrease in previous fights.
+He mentioned that he would concentrate more on footwork, distance, and head movement instead of solely depending on power.
+Both weighed within the limit, with Benavides coming in at 174.3 pounds, and Yarde, slightly lighter at 173.9 pounds.